 In 1995, the Company received notice from the New York State Department of Environmental Conservation (the "Department") that it deemed remedial action to be necessary with respect to certain contaminants in the vicinity of a knitting mill operated by a former subsidiary of the Company from 1965 to 1969, and that it considered the Company a potentially responsible party.
 In August 1997, the Department and the Company entered into a consent order whereby the Company assumed responsibility for conducting a remedial investigation and feasibility study ("RIFS") and implementing an interim remediation measure with regard to the site, without admitting liability or accepting responsibility for any future remediation of the site.
 In conjunction with the consent order, the Company entered into an agreement with the owner of the site providing for a release from liability for property damage and for necessary access to the site, for payments totaling \$400,000.
 The Company estimates that the cost of conducting the RIFS and implementing the interim remedial measure will be in the range of \$4.1 million to \$4.3 million, \$3.8 million of which the Company has already paid.
-The Company believes that it has adequately reserved for the costs of conducting the RIFS and implementing the interim remedial measure contemplated by consent order, but there is no assurance that the consent order will ultimately resolve the matter.
+The Company believes that it has adequately reserved for the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure will be in the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure for the costs of conducting the RIFS and implementing the interim remedial measure contemplated by the consent order, but there is no assurance that the consent order will ultimately resolve the matter.
 The Company is also currently assessing various methods of preventing potential future impact of contamination from the site on two public wells that are in the expected future path of the groundwater plume from the site.
 The Company has not ascertained what responsibility, if any, it has for any contamination in connection with the facility or what other parties may be liable in that connection and is unable to predict whether its liability, if any, beyond that voluntarily assumed by the consent order will have a material effect on its financial condition or results of operations.